winitzki/scall/tutorial/programming_dhall.md

 let printed : Text = S.printUser name id
 -- Continue writing code.
 ```

-In the file `UseSimpleModule.dhall`, we use the types and the values exported from `SimpleModule.dhall`.
+Here we used the types and the values exported from `SimpleModule.dhall`.
-The code will not compile unless all types match, including the imported values.
+This code will not compile unless all types match, including the imported values.

 All fields of a Dhall record are always public.
 To make values in a Dhall module private, we simply do not include those values into the final exported record.
 Local values declared using `let x = ...` inside a Dhall module will not be exported (unless they are part of the final exported value).

-In the example just shown, the file `SimpleModule.dhall` defined the local values `test` and `validate`.
+In the example just shown, the file `SimpleModule.dhall` defines the local values `test` and `validate`.
-Those values are type-checked and computed inside the module but not exported.
+Those values are type-checked and computed inside the module, but are not exported.
 In this way, sanity checks or unit tests included within a module will be validated but will remain invisible to other modules.

-Other than importing values from files, Dhall supports importing values  from HTTP URLs and from environment variables.
+Other than importing values from files, Dhall supports importing values from Web URLs and from environment variables.
 Here is an example of importing the Dhall list value `[1, 1, 1]` from an environment variable called `XS`:

 ```bash